orlandos-nl/BSON/README.md

 ### Usage

-The supported method of using this library is trough the Swift Package manager, like this:
+The supported method for using this library is trough the Swift Package manager, like this:

 ```swift
 import PackageDescription